atom/node-oniguruma/README.md

 ## Building
   * Clone the repository
   * Run `npm install`
-  * Run `grunt` to compile the CoffeeScript and native code
   * Run `npm test` to run the specs

 ## Using